U.S. | Houston, Texas HQ

 Records, Records, and More Records

-I reviewed countless documents thoroughly including psychological tests designed to detect malingering and MRI reports.
+I reviewed countless documents including psychological tests designed to detect malingering and MRI reports.
 There were detailed nursing reports of his behavior.
 Although the documentation confirmed he had a head injury with cognitive deficits, clinically he was functioning at a higher level than suggested by my initial Independent Medical Exam.

 A Second Independent Medical Examination Is Necessary